-Product descriptions are important.
-Yes, they take time to write—and even more time to write well—but at the end of the day, they’re one of the most critical parts of merchandising your products and running a successful online store.
+It’s true that product descriptions take time to write—and even more time to write well—but they’re a critical part of merchandising your products.
+Being able to write clear, compelling product descriptions is a huge part of running a successful online store.

-In this post, we’ll take you step-by-step through the process of writing successful product descriptions, showing you why they’re important, how to go about writing them, and some examples of great product descriptions in the wild.
+In this post, we’ll take you step-by-step through the process of writing successful product descriptions.
+We’ll show you why they’re important, how to go about crafting them, and some examples of great product descriptions in the wild.

 As the name suggests, product descriptions are the words you use to describe your products.
-In ecommerce, specifically, they’re the little pieces of text on product pages that tell customers about the product.
-A good product description will describe your product’s features and benefits, and convey to customers the problem your product solves and why it’s the best product for the job.
+In ecommerce, specifically, they’re the blurbs of text on product pages that tell customers about your product.
+A good product description describes your product’s features and benefits, acknowledges the problem it solves, and declares why it’s the best product for the job.

 Okay, but do I need them?

-In brick-and-mortar stores, there are employees to provide customers with basic product information.
-As a shopper, you can physically interact with a product and get more information from an associate before you decide to buy it.
+Brick-and-mortar shops have employees available to provide customers with basic product information.
+Plus, as a shopper, you can physically interact with a product and get more information before you decide to buy it.

-In online stores, product descriptions try to imitate the experience of browsing and interacting with in-store products.
-When done well, they take away the guesswork, ensuring customers aren’t left wondering what a product is really like.
+Online, it’s very different.
+In online stores, product descriptions try to replace the experience of browsing and interacting with in-store products.
+When done well, they take away the guesswork and ensure customers aren’t left wondering what a product is really like.

 Why are product descriptions important?

-It’s safe to say that any good online store shows photos of its products.
-It’s also safe to say that most shoppers are drawn to products because of photos.
+It’s safe to say that any successful online store displays photos of its products.
+It’s also safe to say that most shoppers are drawn to products because of said photos.

-So why do you need product descriptions when your photos are already working so hard?
-Because product descriptions fill in the holes that photos can’t.
+So why do you need product descriptions when your product photography looks so good?
+Because those little descriptions fill in the holes that photos can’t.
 They help customers make better decisions about whether a product is right for them.
-In a lot of ways, your product descriptions can make or break a potential conversion.

-Yes, writing descriptions for every single one of your products might seem like a huuuuuuge task.
-But you wouldn’t sell a product without pricing it or adding photos, would you?
-In the long run, having good product descriptions will save you time.
-If your product descriptions answer potential questions, customers won’t need to email you and ask.
-Plus, there’s a lesser chance they’ll get annoyed by a lack of information and straight up abandon their cart.
+In the long run, good product descriptions will save you time.
+If they answer potential questions, customers won’t need to email you and ask.
+Plus, there’s a lesser chance they’ll get annoyed by a lack of information and abandon their cart.

-Product descriptions written with a bit of strategy behind them have the added benefit of boosting your SEO.
-That means more people are going to be able to find your products and become customers!
-Can you think of anything better?
+Strategically written product descriptions have the added benefit of boosting your SEO.
+That means more people are going to be able to find your products and become customers.

 How do I write one (or 50) of these things?

-Tackling an entire store’s worth of products descriptions might seem like a daunting task.
-So, we’ve broken it down to make things a little easier.
+Writing an entire store’s worth of product descriptions can be a daunting task.
+To help make things easier, we’ve broken it down into the following steps.

 Figure out your target demographic

-Determining customer profiles is not only valuable for product descriptions.
-They can help with marketing, product development, and store design.
+Determining customer profiles can also help with marketing, product development, and store design.